 Ofgem’s Consumer Vulnerability Strategy

 Our Consumer Vulnerability Strategy explains how we define vulnerability and outlines our priorities to help protect gas and electricity consumers in vulnerable situations until 2025.
-We will focus on five themes including;
+We will focus on five themes including data, affordability, customer service, innovation and partnership working.

 In October 2019, we published our updated strategy.
 The strategy is based on comprehensive stakeholder engagement and a consultation period.